Bengaluru City railway station: Infrastructure and facilities

-Platforms 1 to 7 connects to the Chennai and Salem railway lines.
-On platforms 8 to 10, service trains arrive via Yeshwantpur from Hubli-Dharwad.
-Platforms 1 to 4 terminate at Bengaluru.
-On platforms 5 to 10, service trains depart towards Mysore.
-There are railway lines between Platforms 4 and 5 that are used as the railway yard.
-There are 5 railway lines passing from Bangalore City railway station – to Hyderabad via Guntakal, Chennai via Krishnarajapuram, Salem via Dharmapuri, Mysore, Hubli-Dharwad via Tumkur, Birur.
-The Bangalore–Chennai railway line via Bangalore Cantonment, Bangarpet, is fully electrified and open for traffic.
-The Bangalore–Mysore line has also been doubled and electrified.

-Connections
+The station has 10 platforms and three entrances.
+The station connects to several major railway lines-Chennai Central–Bangalore City, Mysore–Bangalore, Bangalore–Arsikere–Hubli, Guntakal–Bangalore, Salem–Hosur–Bangalore, and Hassan–Bangalore.
+The railway lines are double-tracked and electrified.
+There are 180+ train services from the station.

+The station has numerous licensed food stalls, modernised digital lockers, facilities for the disabled, and child-friendly spaces.
+The station features a public aquarium called Aquatic Kingdom which has been functional since 1 July 2021.
+It includes a 12-foot-long movable tunnel aquarium.

+Connectivity

 The railway station is served by Krantivira Sangolli Rayanna Railway Station metro station on the Namma Metro's Purple Line, which opened on 30 April 2016.
-Later that year, the Bangalore Metro Rail Corporation Limited (BMRCL) decided to construct a foot over bridge from the metro station until the boundary of the railway station, while the South Western Railway, would complete the rest of the work.
-The foot overbridge connecting platform 10 with the metro station was opened on 18 February 2019.
-The BMRC reported that monthly ridership at the metro station was 175,000 passengers per day prior to opening the bridge, and increased to 250,000 two months after its opening.

-The railway station is also served by Kempegowda Bus Station.
+Later that year, the Bangalore Metro Rail Corporation announced that a foot over bridge would be constructed from the metro station until the boundary of the railway station, with the South Western Railway taking up the responsibility of connecting it to the station platforms.
+The bridge connecting to platform 10 was opened on 18 February 2019, and Namma Metro reported that monthly ridership at the metro station, which was 175,000 passengers per day prior to opening the bridge, increased to 250,000 two months after its opening.
+The railway station is served by the Kempegowda Bus Station.

-Bengaluru Suburban Railway

-The Bengaluru Suburban Railway, under construction, will make KSR Bengaluru railway station a major hub in the network.

-Two corridors of the system will serve the station: